Liz Foster - Birth Doula & Placenta Encapsulator

 - BEFORE LABOR & DELIVERY:

 The mental game surrounding birth is all important here.
-There is a natural sense of anxiety with labor because, if it is your first time, you don't know how you will react to what is to come.
+There is a natural sense of anxiety with labor because, if it is your first time, the unknown is extremely present and you may not know how you will react to what is to come.

 We can research and learn all the things, only to experience labor and delivery differently than what we thought we knew.

 That's a lot and you deserve to process that.
-Even if you got everything you wanted, your Plan A, you still deserve to process that.
+Even if you got everything you wanted, your Plan A, you still deserve to process and find healing in that.
 If you prepared for Plan A and got all the way down to Plan Z, you DEFINITELY deserve to talk about and process it.

 I want to hold that space for you.